WillDetlor/TinyClojure/Readme.md

 ### TODO

 If you want to get involved, get in touch with me at slidetocode at gmail dot com.
 Forks and pull requests are a good thing.
-The current TODO list is
+The interpreter is very young right now, and many of these TODOs are The current TODO list is

-Right now, the interpreter is "in progress", and it really just needs to get started, personal TODOs

 ###### Immediate tasks
-* basic eval in clojure itself (needs read-string)
-* should ensure all Object properties are indeed immutable
+* Ensure all Object properties are indeed immutable
-* sort the :else case in a (cond ) statement

 ###### Forms to implement
 * let
 * map

 ###### Minor
+* sort :else case in a (cond ) statement
 * swap all return NULLs for return nil object
 * shouldn't need to reset the interpreter when an extension function is added
 * work on the command line interface